State Preparation in the Heisenberg Model through Adiabatic Spiraling: Discussion

 \section{Discussion}

-In this work, a method of Floquet engineering the Ising model into the Heisenberg model was extended to perform adiabatic state preparation of the Heisenberg ground state.
+In this work, a method of simulating the Heisenberg model on quantum hardware with native Ising interactions was extended to perform adiabatic state preparation of the Heisenberg ground state.
 Due to the number of quantum simulation platforms able to natively implement the Ising model, this technique is likely to have experimental applicability.
 It was shown that it should be feasible to implement this technique on Rydberg atoms, and that it can out-perform a Trotterized approach to adiabatic state preparation.
 The feasibility of implementing the adiabatic spiral on D-Wave quantum annealers was also investigated, and it was found that the requirement of turning off the $\hat{X}$ driving field at the end of the calculation limits its efficacy.
 The ability of the adiabatic spiral to prepare low-energy states of the Heisenberg model on these hardware platforms suggests that near-term quantum simulators can be used to perform analog quantum simulations of the $O(3)$ NL$\sigma$M, and other such theories of importance to nuclear and particle physics.
 While the case of the fully symmetric XXX Heisenberg model was focused on in this work, the adiabatic spiral can also be applied to the XXZ Heisenberg model as well.
-As the approximation of the dynamics of the Heisenberg model by an Ising model with strong drive fields is a special case of the more generic phenomena of prethermalization~\cite{abanin2017rigorous,PhysRevX.7.011026,PhysRevB.100.020301,https://doi.org/10.48550/arxiv.2103.07485}, similar ideas may find applicability for analog quantum simulators with native couplings other than Ising.
+As the approximation of the dynamics of the Heisenberg model by an Ising model with strong drive fields is a special case of the more generic phenomena of prethermalization~\cite{abanin2017rigorous,PhysRevX.7.011026,PhysRevB.100.020301,https://doi.org/10.48550/arxiv.2103.07485}, similar ideas may find applicability for other Hamiltonians on analog quantum simulators with different native couplings.